Green Park Station Given Green Light

 When complete, Green Park Station will help to alleviate queues on the busy A33 by offering an alternative sustainable mode of travel.
 It will significantly improve accessibility to the south Reading area which has large-scale development proposed, including the expansion of Green Park Business Park, Green Park Village residential development and the proposed Royal Elm Park mixed-use development.

-The Green Park Station scheme was granted approval by the Berkshire Local Transport body in November 2014 with £9.15m funded through Thames Valley Berkshire LEP’s Local Growth Fund.
+The Station scheme was granted approval by the Berkshire Local Transport body in November 2014 with £9.15m funded through Thames Valley Berkshire LEP’s Local Growth Fund.
 A further £5.6m will come from s106 developer contributions.
 In July 2017 the Department for Transport announced the further £2.3m of funding to ensure the station keeps pace with demand expected from proposed major new developments in the area.

-The planning application for a new station building is an addition to the revised application for the Green Park Station, which was previously approved by both Reading and West Berkshire Planning Applications Committees in 2015.
+The planning application for a new station building is an addition to the revised application for the Station, which was previously approved by both Reading and West Berkshire Planning Applications Committees in 2015.